 Arms control advocates recommend that the United States and Russia continue to use the Special Verification Commission to resolve outstanding disputes.
 Many experts and some U.S. allies in Europe caution that a breakdown of the INF Treaty would feed bilateral distrust and could precipitate the demise of other important nuclear arms treaties, such as the New Start Treaty, which is up for renewal in 2021.
 German Foreign Minister Heiko Maas called Trump's decision “regrettable” and said the INF Treaty is of tremendous importance to Europe, while UK Defense Secretary Gavin Williamson blamed Russia for the U.S. withdrawal and said his government stood “resolute” with the United States.

 How does China factor into the INF debate?

 In recent years both the United States and Russia have become more wary of China’s military capabilities.
 China’s growing nuclear and conventional missile inventory is mostly composed of systems in the INF Treaty-prohibited range of 500 to 5,500 kilometers.

-Admiral Harry Harris, commander of U.S. Pacific Command, recommended in April 2017 testimony that the United States renegotiate the treaty with Russia because it limits its ability to “to counter Chinese and other countries’ cruise missiles, land-based missiles.”
-Russian military officials, too, have pointed to Moscow’s perceived imbalance with China [PDF] in this area as a possible factor leading to the eventual demise of the treaty.
+Harry Harris, former chief of U.S. Pacific Command, recommended in April 2017 testimony that the United States renegotiate the treaty with Russia because it limits its ability to “to counter Chinese and other countries’ cruise missiles, land-based missiles.”
+Russian military officials, too, have pointed to Russia’s perceived imbalance with China [PDF] as a factor that could lead to the eventual demise of the treaty.

-Other observers have recommended that the United States seek to bring China into the INF Treaty or seek a separate, similar agreement with Beijing.
-However, China has expressed no interest in joining the INF Treaty, and experts are doubtful that Beijing would consider participating in the future.
+Other observers have recommended that the United States seek to bring China into the INF Treaty or seek a separate, similar agreement with the country.
+However, China has expressed no interest in joining the INF Treaty, and experts are doubtful that it would consider participating in the future.